Social Sustainability

 • Disability Awareness – Across our APAC and ANZ offices, we have partnered with local organizations like Scope Australia, the Autism Resource Centre in Singapore and i-dArt in Hong Kong to raise funds and awareness for artists with different abilities by auctioning their artwork.

 • Homelessness – In the UK, we have worked with both St Mungo’s and St Basil’s to raise awareness and funds for the important work they do to prevent homelessness and get people back into skilled training.
-In Dallas, we have begun to work with the Vogel Alcove, a non-profit focused on families experiencing homelessness.
+In Dallas, we worked with the Vogel Alcove, a non-profit focused on families experiencing homelessness, to launch "Professional You," a job readiness program that helps to train and prepare individuals for the workplace.

 • Health and Safety – We hosted public events focused on cycling safety in London and engaged our construction workers in both London and Bengaluru with health camps.